Surf Life Saving Australia is Australia’s peak coastal water safety, drowning prevention and rescue authority.

 The national rip current safety campaign that aims to increase awareness of the rip current hazard and influence risky behaviors, particularly in young men.

 The National Coastal Safety Report provides a detailed analysis of annual and long-term coastal drowning deaths.
 As the nation’s peak coastal water safety, drowning prevention and rescue authority, SLSA undertakes research to understand what, where and when these coastal drowning deaths occur.
-In 2017-18, a total 173 coastal fatalities were recorded, comprising of 110 coastal and ocean drowning deaths and another 63 coastal fatalities that were due to other causes.
-Drowning deaths over summer months (Dec – Feb) were particularly high at 52.
+In 2018-19, there were 122 coastal drowning deaths, which included 71 on beaches, 22 at rock/cliff locations and 18 offshore.
+This was above the past 15 year average of 110 drowning deaths a year.

 The report also includes research into first aid treatments and preventative actions as well as visitation and community perceptions relating to coastal hazards.
 This analysis provides SLSA with critical evidence-based insights and understanding to address eater safety and education for the community.
 This report serves as a vital took to assist in understanding and reducing drowning deaths on Australia’s coast and remind all that the data within this report is more than facts and figures, but represent someone’s family, friend or loved one.